anbuselvamA/Circulate-the-values-of-N-variables/README.md

 print("Swapped values are:",a,b)
 ```

 ## Output:
 ![output](circulating%20n%20variables.png)
 ## Result:
-thus the circulating the variables of n variables  successfully executed
+thus the circulating the vables of n variables  successfully executed